Supply chain management: Functions

-Supply-chain management is a cross-functional approach that includes managing the movement of raw materials into an organization, certain aspects of the internal processing of materials into finished goods, and the movement of finished goods out of the organization and toward the end consumer.
+Supply chain management is a cross-functional approach that includes managing the movement of raw materials into an organization, certain aspects of the internal processing of materials into finished goods, and the movement of finished goods out of the organization and toward the end consumer.
 As organizations strive to focus on core competencies and become more flexible, they reduce ownership of raw materials sources and distribution channels.
 These functions are increasingly being outsourced to other firms that can perform the activities better or more cost effectively.
 The effect is to increase the number of organizations involved in satisfying customer demand, while reducing managerial control of daily logistics operations.
-Less control and more supply-chain partners lead to the creation of the concept of supply-chain management.
-The purpose of supply-chain management is to improve trust and collaboration among supply-chain partners, thus improving inventory visibility and the velocity of inventory movement.
-In this section, we have to communicate with all the vendors and suppliers, make some comparisons, and after that, we have to place the order.
+Less control and more supply chain partners lead to the creation of the concept of supply chain management.
+Supply chain management is concerned with improving trust and collaboration among supply chain partners, thus improving inventory visibility and the velocity of inventory movement.

 Importance

 Organizations increasingly find that they must rely on effective supply chains, or networks, to compete in the global market and networked economy.
 In Peter Drucker's (1998) new management paradigms, this concept of business relationships extends beyond traditional enterprise boundaries and seeks to organize entire business processes throughout a value chain of multiple companies.
+According to Drucker, "the greatest change in corporate culture—and the way business is being conducted—may be the accelerated growth of relationships based not on ownership, but on partnership."
+This approach allows companies to leverage the strengths and capabilities of various partners to achieve greater efficiency and innovation, ultimately enhancing overall business performance.

-In recent decades, globalization, outsourcing, and information technology have enabled many organizations, such as Dell and Hewlett Packard, to successfully operate collaborative supply networks in which each specialized business partner focuses on only a few key strategic activities.
+In recent decades, globalization, outsourcing, and information technology have enabled many organizations, such as Dell and Hewlett-Packard, to successfully operate collaborative supply networks in which each specialized business partner focuses on only a few key strategic activities.
 This inter-organizational supply network can be acknowledged as a new form of organization.
 However, with the complicated interactions among the players, the network structure fits neither "market" nor "hierarchy" categories.
 It is not clear what kind of performance impacts different supply-network structures could have on firms, and little is known about the coordination conditions and trade-offs that may exist among the players.
 From a systems perspective, a complex network structure can be decomposed into individual component firms.
 Traditionally, companies in a supply network concentrate on the inputs and outputs of the processes, with little concern for the internal management working of other individual players.
 Therefore, the choice of an internal management control structure is known to impact local firm performance.